Declaration of Compliance

 Below you will find the current declaration of conformity.
 Declarations of conformity from previous years can be obtained by using the year filter below.

-Declaration of Conformity 2025
+Declaration of Compliance 2026

-2. The Supervisory Board has not formed a nomination committee (recommendation D.4 of the Code).
+2. The Supervisory Board has not formed a Nomination Committee (recommendation D.4 of the Code).
 The Supervisory Board is of the opinion that the preparation of election proposals for Supervisory Board members to the Annual General Meeting should take place in the plenum, which has a manageable number of six members.

-6. In deviation from recommendation G.7 sentence 1 of the Code, the Supervisory Board does not determine performance criteria for each Executive Board member for all variable remuneration components for the forthcoming financial year.
-This is because, as far as the special bonuses (short-term incentive) for rewarding special achievements are concerned, it should not be determined in advance which special financial and non-financial achievements, at the Supervisory Board's discretion, will be granted a special bonus.
-This would unnecessarily restrict the Executive Board's discretion and freedom of action in accomplishing special achievements for the company.
+6. In deviation from recommendation G.7, sentence 1 of the Code, the Supervisory Board does not establish performance criteria for all variable remuneration components for each member of the Executive Board for the forthcoming financial year.
+This is because, as far as the special bonus (short-term incentive) for rewarding special performance is concerned, it should not be determined in advance for which special financial and non-financial performance a special bonus will be granted at the Supervisory Board’s discretion.
+This would unnecessarily restrict the Executive Board's freedom of action and decision-making in achieving special performance for the company.

-7. Since no specific targets are set for the granting of special bonuses (short-term incentive) to reward exceptional performance, the Supervisory Board, in deviation from reeommendation G.9 sentence 1 of the Code, does not determine the amount of any individual variable remuneration to be granted, depending on target achievement.
-As explained in section 6 above, the special achievements for which a special bonus is granted at the Supervisory Board's discretion are not to be determined in advance, otherwise the Executive Board's freedom of action and discretion in accomplishing special achievements for the company could be restricted.
+7. As no specific performance criteria are set for the awarding of special bonuses (short-term incentives) to reward special performance, the Supervisory Board, in deviation from recommendation G.9 sentence 1 of the Code, does not determine the amount of individual variable remuneration to be granted depending on target achievement.
+As explained above in section 6, it should not be determined in advance for which special performance a special bonus will be granted at the Supervisory Board’s discretion, as this could otherwise restrict the Executive Board's freedom of action and decision-making in achieving special performance for the company.

 Christian Greiner

-Jens SchottThe Supervisory Board:
+The Supervisory Board:

-Dr Bruno Sälzer
+Dr. Bruno Sälzer

 Sandra Pabst